By Rick Steves

 Stick together.
 If you're with a companion or group, make sure everyone knows the name of your final stop before boarding, stays close together, and agrees on a game plan in case you get separated.
 If a subway is about to depart as you arrive on the platform, don't rush to catch it and risk leaving behind your companions; subways run frequently and it's far easier to wait for the next departure than to reconnect with your split-up group.

 Get off at the right place.
 Once on the train, follow along with each stop on your map.
-Newer cars may have an electronic screen showing the next stop.
-Sometimes the driver or an automated voice announces the upcoming stop — but don’t count on this cue, as a foreign name spoken by a native speaker over a crackly loudspeaker can be difficult to understand.
-Keep an eye out the window as you pull into each station; the station’s name will be posted prominently on the platform or along the wall.
+Most cars have an electronic screen showing the next stop.
+Sometimes the driver or an automated voice announces the upcoming stop — but don't count on this cue, as a foreign name spoken by a native speaker over a crackly loudspeaker can be difficult to understand.
+Keep an eye out the window as you pull into each station; the station's name will be posted prominently on the platform or along the wall.
 If the train is crowded, move close to the doors one stop before you want to exit.
 When the train stops, the doors may open automatically, or you may need to open them yourself by pushing a button or pulling a lever.
-Don’t panic — watch others and imitate.
+Don't panic — watch others and imitate.

 If you need to transfer, follow the signs.
 Changing from one subway line to another can be as easy as walking a few steps to an adjacent platform — or a bewildering wander via a labyrinth of stairs and long passageways.
 Subway systems are clearly signed — just follow along (or ask a local for help).

 Exit the station.
 When you arrive at your destination station, follow exit signs up toward street level, keeping an eye out for posted maps of the surrounding neighborhood to help you get your bearings.
 Bigger stations have multiple exits, signposted by street name or nearby landmarks.
 Choosing the right exit will help you avoid extra walking and unnecessary forays through busy intersections.
-Some travelers carry a pocket compass to help them get oriented when they surface from the subway.

 A Sample Subway Trip